Best Foundation for Dry Skin That Doesn’t Cake

 This guide may contain affiliate links.
 If you buy through our links, we may earn a small commission at no extra cost to you.

-SPF in makeup is a nice bonus, not a replacement for a dedicated broad-spectrum sunscreen.
+SPF in makeup is a helpful bonus, not a substitute for a dedicated broad-spectrum sunscreen.

 How to Apply Foundation on Dry Skin (so it won’t cling)